 The following ten teams are seeded into the play-in stage:

 - Cloud9, 2021 LCS 3rd place

 - DetonatioN FocusMe, 2021 LJL Champion

 - Galatasaray Esports, 2021 TCL Champion

 - Hanwha Life Esports, 2021 LCK FInalist

 - PEACE, 2021 LCO Champion

 We have watched as many games as we could from their regional play to assess the relative strength of Wildcard teams versus the Major regions.

-LGD Gaming and Team Liquid are almost 100% assured to get out of the play-in stage unless they tilt early on.
-The two teams are major forces in their respective regions, only narrowly missing out on a direct qualification to the groups stage.
+LNG Esports and Beyond Gaming are almost 100% assured to get out of the play-in stage unless they tilt early on.
+The two teams are major forces in their respective regions, only narrowly missing out on direct qualification to the group’s stage.

-MAD Lions and PSG Talon are other strong favorites to make it out of play-ins.
-Especially since both teams have solid performances in best-of-one scenarios.
+Hanwha Life Esports is another strong favourite to make it out of play-ins.
+Especially since they have a solid performance in best-of-one scenarios.
 If it comes to a bo5 series, we might see them falter.